-Following are 2016 dates for the Biblically commanded Feasts.* These are not only Jewish Holy Days.
+Following are dates of the Biblically commanded Feasts for 2019.* These are not only Jewish Holy Days.
 In Leviticus 23:2 Yehovah tells us, “These are My appointed festivals, the appointed festivals of the Lord, which you are to proclaim as sacred assemblies.”
 They are Yehovah’s specially appointed times available to all His followers.
 Mark your calendar and plan ahead to participate with Yehovah on His Holy Days!

 On the Hebrew/Biblical calendar a day begins and ends at dusk (See Genesis 1).

 Accordingly, each of these Feasts begins and ends at sundown.